rahil627/my-programming-stuff/langs/programming-languages.md

 don't have much of a choice for these..

 various custom scripting laguages (wren, gdscript, etc.) and embedded scripting langs (lua, **scheme**, **mruby**) usually on top of C++
-  - wren is simple 'n pretty, but rather mundane, feature-less
-  - lua is exceptional for being the simplest and having the best implementation/runtime
-  - scheme for the power of true lisp macros
   - **mruby has the most beautiful syntax and powerful features**
     - as witnessed in dragonruby
+  - scheme for the only thing more powerful than ruby: lisp macros
+    - helix
+  - lua is exceptional for being the simplest and having the best implementation/runtime
+  - wren is simple 'n pretty, but rather mundane, feature-less
+    - as witnessed in luxe engine
+  - elisp (emacs-lisp)
+    - doom emacs
+    - org-mode, and other text-editor related stuff..
   - games, big apps, embedded devices
   - https://dev.epicgames.com/documentation/en-us/uefn/verse-language-reference
     - a good view of desires in a game scripting lang